gfabieno/SeisCL/README.md

 Several options can be passed to make to compile different flavors of SeisCL:
 * api -- Use api=cuda to build SeisCL with Cuda instead of OpenCL
 * nompi -- Use nompi=1 to compile without MPI support.
-* H5LIB -- Use option to set the path to hdf5 libraries (hdf5.so).
+* H5LIB -- Use option to set the path to hdf5 libraries (libhdf5.so).
 * H5LIB -- Use this option to set the path to hdf5 headers.
-* H5CC -- Define as the desired compiler, even if the h5cc wrapper is found.
+* H5CC -- Define the desired compiler, even if the h5cc wrapper is found.

 For example, to compile with Cuda, without MPI support with gcc:

     make all api=cuda nompi=1 H5CC=gcc

 #### 1.3 Install python wrapper
-Once SeisCL is compiled, the python wrapper must be added to your python environment You can use pip in the root directory of the repo
+Once SeisCL is compiled and the directory of the binary is found in `PATH`, the python wrapper must be added to your python environment You can use pip in the root directory of the repo

     pip install -e .

 ## 2.0 Testing

-Several tests can be found in `./tests`, wihtin two scripts:
+Several tests can be found in ./tests`, wihtin two scripts:
 * [test_consistency.py](tests/test_consistency.py), which test that model decomposition, floating point precision options and gradient calculation are accurate and working,
 * [test_accuracy.py](tests/test_accuracy.py), which contains comparison with different analytical solutions.
 For the